clojure-emacs/clj-refactor.el/README.md

 There is a corresponding `cljr-thread-last-all` as well.

-To revert this, there's `cljr-unwind`.
-Just read the examples in the other direction.
+To revert this, there's `cljr-unwind` to unwind one step at a time.
+(Just read the examples in the other direction.)
+Or there's `cljr-unwind-all` to unwind th entire expression at once.

 ## Introduce / expand / move to let example